Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral points

-\begin{note} Once more, we are forced to point out a change in notation.
+\begin{note} We point out another change in notation.
 Adelic Campana points were defined in \cite{NS} and \cite{PSTVA} as the unrestricted product of local Campana points, while here, we restrict the product with respect to local integral points.
 As we shall see in the next section, working with the restricted product allows us to define a semi-integral version of the Brauer--Manin pairing, which is one of the primary motivations of this work. \end{note}

 \begin{remark} We can define even finer adelic spaces than the one given in Definition \ref{def:adelicCampana}.
 The main motivation is that doing so allows us to define possibly stronger obstructions to local-global principles, but at the cost of increasing the computational difficulty (see Remark \ref{rmk:BMO}).
 Let the irreducible components of $D_{\red}$ be $D_1,\dots,D_r$, and let $\Sigma$ be a collection of subsets of $\{1,\ldots,r\}$.
-For any non-empty set $A\in \Sigma$ which is maximal (in the sense that there does not exist $A'\in \Sigma$ such that $A\subsetneq A'$), set $D_A=\cap_{i\in A}D_i\setminus D_{\inf}$.
-On the other hand, set $D_{\emptyset} = U$.
+For any non-empty set $A\in \Sigma$ which is maximal (in the sense that there does not exist $A'\in \Sigma$ such that $A\subsetneq A'$), set $D_A:=\cap_{i\in A}D_i\setminus D_{\inf}$.
+On the other hand, set $D_{\emptyset} := U$.
 Iteratively define, for any $A\in\Sigma$, the locally closed set